nnirror/wax/README.md

 	- `_.from([20,40,40,80,80,80,80,160,160,160,160,160,160,160,160]).shuffle().palindrome()`

 ## play
 Plays an audio file at `rate` every time `trigger` goes above 0.5.
 The `sync` outlet signal is the current playback position normalized between 0 and 1.
+A signal above 0.5 for the `loop` signal will loop file playback.

 ## phasor
 Generates a phasor between 0 and 1, oscillating at `frequency (hz)`.